-Jo Prins is still on cloud nine after being crowned gsport Woman in Media at the 2020 Momentum gsport Awards, where the class of #gsport15 boldly owned their success.
+Jo Prins is still on cloud nine after being crowned gsport Woman in Social Media at the 2020 Momentum gsport Awards, where the class of #gsport15 boldly owned their success.

 In a time where Social Media can be a negative space, Prins, who last year won the 2019 Maties Sport’s Sportswoman of the Year, is using her social media platforms to inspire and empower.

 Like most young girls in South Africa, Prins has always dreamt of representing Mzansi.
 She was included in the National U21 training squad last year (2019), a major step in her pursuit for senior national squad selection ahead of the 2023 World Cup, to be hosted on home soil.

 The StellenSport ambassador was awarded the Telkom Netball League Centre Court Player of the Year award in 2019 and coming from a family of netball players (her sister and mother), Prins has been the perfect ambassador for the game of netball.
 She started a podcast ‘MORE>THAN’, a platform that allows athletes to go beyond the track and use their voice to inspire change and share their authentic selves.

 Lonwabo Nkohla caught up with Jo Prins, who also shares some tips on how to maintain a clean and healthy lifestyle.